-- (c) A member whose membership is suspended or revoked shall have the right to appeal against the action before the general body at the next annual meeting of the Foundation.
-The action of the Board of Directors may be expunged by a two-thirds majority vote of the voting members present at the meeting.
+- (c) A member whose membership is suspended or revoked shall have the right to appeal against the action before the general body at the next general body meeting of the Foundation.
+The action of the Board of Directors may be expunged by a two- thirds majority vote of the voting members present at the meeting.
 To exercise the right of appeal, the president must be notified in writing about the intent to appeal within thirty days of the action of the Board of Directors.
 Revocation confirmed by the General Body shall be permanent.

 SECTION 11: Resignation

 Members may resign at any time by giving written notification.
 Such a resigning member shall fulfill all the obligations towards the Foundation including clearing up of arrears in the payment of dues prior to the resignation.

 SECTION 1: Board of Directors

 The affairs of the Foundation shall be managed by a “Board of Directors”.
 The number of members in the Board of Directors shall always be an odd number but shall not exceed fifteen.
 The Board of Directors shall consist of (a) the Officers, (b) the immediate Past President, and (c) Director – Youth (d) Director – Communication and Digital Technologies (e) four General Directors.
 Henceforth Director – Youth, Director – Communication and Digital Technologies and four General Directors will be collectively referred as Directors.